What is climate change?

 Climate change (or global warming), is the process of our planet heating up.

-The Earth has warmed by an average of 1°C in the last century, and although that might not sound like much, it means big things for people and wildlife around the globe.
+Scientists estimate that since the Industrial Revolution, human activity has caused the Earth to warm by approximately 1°C. While that might not sound like much, it means big things for people and wildlife around the globe.

 Unfortunately, rising temperatures don’t just mean that we’ll get nicer weather – if only!
 The changing climate will actually make our weather more extreme and unpredictable.